unstoppabledomains/browseth/docs/_docs/Contracts/callSendGas.md

 ```
 { // options
-  to?: string,
+  to?: string, can be change
-  from?: string,
+  from?: string, cant
-  data?: string,
+  data?: string,cant
-  gasPrice: string,
+  gasPrice: string,needed
-  gas?: string,
+  gas?: string,can be changed takes number, this is gas limit
 }
 ```

 Takes an optional object that may contain a `to` or `from` address.
-The `from` adress is filled with the contract's address by default. `gasPrice` is required to be filled in. `gas` is filled by a default call to `gas()` (see below) to estimate the cost in units of gas.
+The `from` adress is filled with the contract's address by default. `gasPrice` is required to be filled in. `gas` is filled by a default call to `.gas()` (see below) to estimate the cost in units of gas.

 ##### Returns